Esri/i3s-spec/README.md

 - Polygon Features (e.g. from GIS Data)
 - Pointclouds (e.g. from LiDAR)

-The specification for the [Indexed 3d Scene Layer (I3S)](./format/Indexed%203d%20Scene%20Format%20Specification.md)  and [Scene Layer Package](./format/Indexed%203d%20Scene%20Format%20Specification.md), as well as the specification for accessing these I3S resources and operations, as [Scene Service REST](./service/SceneService.md) endpoints, are presented here as open formats.
+The specification for [Indexed 3d Scene Layer (I3S)](./format/Indexed%203d%20Scene%20Format%20Specification.md) and [Scene Layer Package (\*.slpk)](./format/Indexed%203d%20Scene%20Format%20Specification.md), as well as the specification for accessing I3S resources as [Scene Service REST](./service/SceneService.md) endpoints, are presented here as open formats.

 ## Designed for Web, Mobile and Cloud